APNIC-Labs/draft-kskroll-sentinel/README.md

    response validation specification [RFC4035].

    This mechanism makes use of 2 special labels, ".is-ta-<tag-index>."
+   (Intended to be used in a query where the response can answer the
-   (is this keytag a trust anchor which the validator is currently trusting?) and ".not-ta-<tag-index>." (is this keytag not in the validators current trust store?).
-The use of a question and the inverse of the question allows for the detection of resolvers which do not implment this specification.
+   qeustion: Is this keytag a trust anchor which the validating DNS resolver is currently trusting?) and ".not-ta-<tag-index>."
+(Is this keytag NOT in the resolver's current trust store?).
+The use of a question and the inverse of the question also allows for the detection of resolvers which do not implment this mechanism.

    If the outcome of the DNS response validation process indicates that the response is authentic, and if the original query contains exactly